UnGuZartex/Blockr/Documentation/UseCases.md

 ## Use Case 2: Move Program Block

 ### Precondition
-There is a block in the Program Area.
+There is at least one block present in the Program Area.

 ### Success Guarantee (Postcondition)
 The user is aware of the new position of the block.
 The position of the block gets updated to the new position.